100 Heroes: Nikolai Gogol

 Born in 1809, Gogol was born in the Ukrainian Cossack town of Sorochyntsi, then part of the Russian Empire.

-From a young age, Gogol wrote poetry in Ukrainian and Russian, and was an amateur Ukrainian-language playwright.
+From a young age, Gogol wrote poetry in Ukrainian and Russian.
 As a child, Gogol helped stage Ukrainian-language plays in his uncle's home theatre.

 In 1828, on leaving school, Gogol moved to Saint Petersburg, to pursue his passion for writing.